Gospel of John: Synoptic gospels and Pauline literature

 The Gospel of John is significantly different from the synoptic gospels in the selection of its material, its theological emphasis, its chronology, and literary style, with some of its discrepancies amounting to contradictions.
+The patterns of variation found in the gospels are typical of ancient biographies about actual people and history.
 The following are some examples of their differences in just one area, that of the material they include in their narratives:

 In the Synoptics, the ministry of Jesus takes a single year, but in John it takes three, as evidenced by references to three Passovers.
 Events are not all in the same order: the date of the crucifixion is different, as is the time of Jesus' anointing in Bethany and the cleansing of the Temple, which occurs in the beginning of Jesus' ministry rather than near its end.
+Ancient compositional practices involved chronological displacement and compression, with even reliable biographers like Plutarch displaying them.

-Many incidents from John, such as the wedding in Cana, the encounter of Jesus with the Samaritan woman at the well, and the raising of Lazarus, are not paralleled in the synoptics, and most scholars believe the author drew these from an independent source called the "signs gospel", the speeches of Jesus from a second "discourse" source, and the prologue from an early hymn.
+Many incidents from John, such as the wedding in Cana, the encounter of Jesus with the Samaritan woman at the well, and the raising of Lazarus, are not paralleled in the synoptics.
+Scholarship has turned against positing hypothetical sources for John, with the majority of scholars today agreeing that the existence of a single source for the miracles in John is highly unlikely.
+Some believe the author drew these from an independent source called the "signs gospel", the speeches of Jesus from a second "discourse" source, and the prologue from an early hymn.
 The gospel makes extensive use of the Jewish scriptures: John quotes from them directly, references important figures from them, and uses narratives from them as the basis for several of the discourses.
 The author was also familiar with non-Jewish sources: the Logos of the prologue (the Word that is with God from the beginning of creation), for example, was derived from both the Jewish concept of Lady Wisdom and from the Greek philosophers, John 6 alludes not only to the exodus but also to Greco-Roman mystery cults, and John 4 alludes to Samaritan messianic beliefs.

-John lacks scenes from the Synoptics such as Jesus' baptism, the calling of the Twelve, exorcisms, parables, and the Transfiguration.
+John lacks scenes from the Synoptics such as Jesus's baptism, the calling of the Twelve, exorcisms, parables, and the Transfiguration.
 Conversely, it includes scenes not found in the Synoptics, including Jesus turning water into wine at the wedding at Cana, the resurrection of Lazarus, Jesus washing the feet of his disciples, and multiple visits to Jerusalem.

-In the fourth gospel, Jesus' mother Mary is mentioned in three passages, but not named.
+In the fourth gospel, Jesus's mother Mary is mentioned in three passages but not named.
 John does assert that Jesus was known as the "son of Joseph" in 6:42.
-For John, Jesus' town of origin is irrelevant, for he comes from beyond this world, from God the Father.
+For John, Jesus's town of origin is irrelevant, for he comes from beyond this world, from God the Father.